shanelin0107/Movie-Recommendation-System/README.md

 # data dictionary
 ## 1. tmdb_5000_movies.csv
-movie_id - A unique identifier for each movie title - Title of the movie cast - The name of lead and supporting actors crew - The name of Director, Editor, Composer, Writer etc.
+movie_id - A unique identifier for each movie/n
+title - Title of the movie/n
+cast - The name of lead and supporting actors/n crew - The name of Director, Editor, Composer, Writer etc./n

 ## 2. tmdb_5000_credits.csv
 budget - The budget in which the movie was made